John Houlding: Biography

+Anfield Road prior to Liverpool F.C.

-Prior to his election Houlding was involved with the city's first professional football team, Everton F.C.
+Prior to his election Houlding was involved with the city's first professional football team, Everton F.C. as their President.
 In 1882, a ruling forced Everton to play their games at an enclosed ground, having previously played them on the public Stanley Park.
 A meeting held in the Sandon Hotel in Anfield, Liverpool, owned by Houlding, led to Everton F.C. renting a field off Priory Road.
 When the owner of this field eventually asked them to leave, Houlding secured a new pitch at Anfield Road, paying a small rent to John Orrell, a fellow brewer.
 The first football match at Anfield was on 28 September 1884, when Everton beat Earlestown 5–0.

-At Anfield stands were erected, attendance figures reached 8,000 per game, and Everton became a founding member of the Football League in 1888.
-However, Houlding was beginning to annoy the club; he increased the rate of interest on his loan to the club, and the players were forced to use the Sandon Hotel in Oakfield Road for changing, both before and after games.
+At Anfield stands were erected, attendance reached 8,000 per game, and Everton became a founding member of the Football League in 1888.
+However, Houlding was beginning to annoy his fellow members; he increased the rate of interest on his loan to the club following works he had undertaken to the ground, and the players were forced to use the Sandon Hotel in Oakfield Road for changing, both before and after games.

-Houlding purchased the land at Anfield Road from Orrell in 1885 and charged rent to Everton F.C.
+Houlding purchased the land at Anfield Road from Orrell in 1885, developed it and charged rent to Everton F.C.
 Orrell owned land next to the ground and planned to build an access road across Houlding's land.
 The only way to stop this was to rent Orrell's land or buy it.
 Houlding wanted Everton F.C. to buy his land and Orrell's land by floating the club.
 If his proposals had been accepted, Houlding would have made a lot of money from the purchase of the land and the club would have been run by a small number of large shareholders.

 Many of the club's members accused Houlding of trying to make a profit at the club's expense.
 The club's 279 members met in January 1892 to discuss the matter.
-Following another meeting on 15 March 1892, the club decided to leave Anfield and find a new ground.
+Following another meeting on 15 March 1892, the club decided to leave Anfield and find a new ground and with Houlding no longer club President.
 Later that year Everton F.C. moved to Goodison Park, on the north side of Stanley Park.

+Founding of Liverpool F.C.

-Houlding and Orrell were left with an empty football ground, and Houlding felt that the only proper course of action would be to found a new football club, which he duly did.
-The new club was called Everton Athletic but the Football Association would not allow this name to be used due to its similarity to the original club, so the new club was renamed Liverpool F.C.
+After Everton's departure, Houlding and Orrell were left with an empty football ground, and Houlding felt that the only proper course of action would be to found a new football club, which he duly did, Signing the contract in the same Sandon Hotel owned by Houlding.
+The new club was called Everton Athletic but the Football Association would not allow this name to be used due to its similarity to Everton FC, so the new club was renamed Liverpool F.C.
 Their first ever Liverpool F.C. game was a friendly match with Rotherham Town, then of the Midland League, on 1 September 1892.